 There are two main types of fetal ultrasound exams:

 - Transabdominal ultrasound.
 A transabdominal fetal ultrasound is done by moving a transducer — a small plastic device that sends and receives sound waves — over your abdomen.
-This type of fetal ultrasound helps your health care provider determine your baby's gestational age and evaluate your baby's growth and development.
-The exam usually takes about 20 minutes.
+This type of fetal ultrasound is usually used during the later part of your pregnancy.

 Various other types of transabdominal ultrasounds are available, including:

 - 3-D ultrasound.
 A 3-D fetal ultrasound can provide images of a baby with photo-quality details.
-This type of ultrasound is sometimes used to help health care providers evaluate a baby's growth and development, as well as detect facial abnormalities or neural tube defects.
+This type of ultrasound is sometimes used to help health care providers detect facial abnormalities or neural tube defects.

 - Doppler ultrasound.
 A Doppler ultrasound measures slight changes in the ultrasound waves as they bounce off moving objects, such as blood cells.
-A Doppler ultrasound can provide details about a baby's circulation.
+A Doppler ultrasound can provide details about a baby's blood flow.

 - Fetal echocardiography.
 This type of fetal ultrasound provides a detailed picture of a baby's heart.
 It might be used to confirm or rule out a congenital heart defect.